microsoft/vasim/README.md

 ## Getting started

 * We have a [notebook](examples/using_vasim.ipynb) that shows how to get started simulating your data traces and tuning parameters.
+You will need (1) a data csv file, (2) an autoscaling algorithm that you write (or use one of the provided dummy ones), and (3) a metadata.json file of parameters.
+Details of all of these can be found in the notebook.

 * Within each folder, there is a README explaining the code.
   * [simulator](simulator/README.md)